 Over-the-top customer service doesn’t have to be big, techy or flashy to make an impact.
 It’s just the presence of care.

-Lowes’ experiments with technology in the pursuit of better customer experience has been an interesting journey to watch.
-Just 3 of their shiniest technological investments have been the:
+Lowes’ constantly experiment with technology to improve the customer experience, and it is interesting to watch.
+Just 3 of their biggest technological investments have been:

-This home improvement visualization tool showed 3D renders of objects within customer’s homes.
+The home improvement visualization tool showed 3D renders of objects within customer homes.
 It had a similar concept to Ikea Place and Amazon View.

-As you can see, digital innovation does not always mean differentiation in the eyes of customers.
+As you can see, digital innovation does not always mean differentiation.

-As one can see, providing remarkable customer experience can take many forms- however, just adding a yoga class, restaurant or a popular new technology to your store is not an end in itself.
+We can learn from these 4 greats that providing remarkable customer experience can take many forms- however, just adding a yoga class, restaurant or a popular new technology to a store is not an end in itself.